hpi-epic/btp-tuk/README.md

 ![](img/add-member-3.png)
 4. Now, we can view your space and check if you deployed the services correctly!

-After you did this, please submit your subaccount's URL using Moodle:
+After adding us as space developers, please submit your subaccount's URL using Moodle:

 1. Please go back to your subaccount as described [above](#create-connectivity-service).
 1. Copy the URL: